hmeng/asking-the-right-questions/preface.md

 # Preface

-It was during a particularly challenging strategic planning session that I had my epiphany about questions.
-As a facilitator working with a leadership team stuck in circular debates about their market strategy, I noticed something: every time we made progress, it wasn't because someone provided a brilliant answer.
-It was because someone asked a question that shifted how everyone thought about the problem.

-One question in particular transformed the conversation that day.
-After hours of debate about which competitors to focus on, someone quietly asked, "What if we're defining our business too narrowly?"
-That single question unlocked possibilities the team hadn't considered and ultimately led to a breakthrough strategy that expanded their market.

-That moment crystallized something I'd observed throughout my career: the quality of our answers is directly proportional to the quality of our questions.
-Yet despite their importance, most of us spend far more time crafting and refining answers than we do formulating better questions.

 ## Why I Wrote This Book

-This book was born from twenty years of observing how questions shape outcomes—in boardrooms and living rooms, in therapy sessions and team meetings, in personal reflections and public debates.
+This book was born from years of observing how questions shape outcomes—in boardrooms and living rooms, in therapy sessions and team meetings, in personal reflections and public debates.
 I've witnessed how the right question at the right moment can:

 - Dissolve seemingly intractable conflicts
 - Reveal opportunities invisible moments before